mainakk/computer-tips/windows-machine-setup.md

   cd new-project-name
   code .
   ```
+  VS Code will remember the recently opened directories, so you can quickly re-open the project directory from the File menu after launching VS Code from Start menu after opening the project directory for the first time.

 - Install [**Git**](https://git-scm.com/).
 Install it with the default settings.
 The git commands will be available in the Windows command prompt.
 You should set up your name and email address in git by running the following commands:
   ```shell